How to Know with Certainty the Plans God Has for You

 But do you know the promise?

-So, how can we know this plan He has for us?
+So, how can we know the plan He has for us?
 And how can we walk confidently in it?

 Before God gave this famous promise, He warned the people of Israel not to listen to false voices (Jeremiah 29:8–9).
 The same is true for you.
 All around, you’ll hear advice from a number of sources about what your purpose is, why you’re here on earth, and how to overcome challenges.
 In fact, all these voices can be deafening.